wecassidy/AnalogShield/README.md

 ### `analog_read(channel, samples=1, correct=True)`: sample the ADC
 This method takes a number of samples (default 1) as fast as possible from the ADC, then returns them as a list of floats.
-As before, the channel should be an integer.
+This function cannot be applied to all channels simultaneously, so `"all"` is not a valid channel.
 If the optional parameter `correct` is `True` and the ADC has been calibrated, the correction function will be applied to the measured voltages (see the section on calibration for details on that process).
 If the ADC hasn't yet been calibrated, a warning will be printed.

 Since the ADC samples as fast as possible, a large number of samples can be taken and then averaged to reduce error from a noisy